Chapter 18 : Where is Nitwit?

 Harry sighed.
 He didn’t know how they got here, but had they landed safely or were they in more danger?
 He considered the chair and the bed, trying to decide which one was safer.
 Finally, he sat in the chair, hoping that it wouldn’t collapse under his weight.
 He laid his head on the table and fell asleep.

-A/N: Abscondens spacium = Latin for “hiding a space”.
+Abscondens spacium = Latin for “hiding a space”.

-A/N: In the interest of readability, I have chosen to use Middle English in lieu of Old English which would have been used in the time of the Founders.
+I hope you’ve enjoyed reading this chapter.
+In the interest of readability, I have chosen to use Middle English in lieu of Old English which would have been used in the time of the Founders.

 Previous Chapter Next Chapter